aonufrei/threads-docs/threads.md

 */
 ```

-We can use `Semaphore` to control how many bicycles can be ranted at time.
+We can use `Semaphore` to control how many bicycles can be rented at a time.
 In the example above this number equals to 3.

 <h2 id="exchanger">Exchanger</h2>

 `Exchanger` is used to swap two objects between the threads.
-Most of all, it is used when the creating of an object takes many time, and we decided to run it in separate thread to speed up the calculation.
+Most of all, it is used when the creating of an object takes much time and we decided to run it in a separate thread to speed up the calculation.

-Lets see the example:
+Let's see the example:

 ```java
 public class ExchangerExample {